cloudflare/quiche/h3i/README.md

 - `grease` - an HTTP/3 GREASE frame
 - `extension_frame` - an HTTP/3 extension frame
 - `open_uni_stream` - opens an HTTP/3 unidirectional stream with a type
+- `stream_bytes` - send arbitrary data on a stream
 - `reset_stream` - resets a uni or bidi stream
 - `stop_sending` - stops a bidi stream
+- `connection_close` - closes the QUIC connection
 - `flush_packets` - force a QUIC packet flush, to emit any buffered actions
 - `commit` - finish action input, open the connection and execute all actions
 - `wait` - specify a client-side wait, in order to provide some delay between action emits